This post may contain affiliate links which won’t change your price but will share some commission.

 homemade peach cobbler in pan

-Can I leave peach cobbler out?
+Can I leave peach cobbler out on the counter?

 This dessert is best eaten fresh, as it will soften as is sits.
 It's still good the next day, but not quite as good as fresh.